Ulhas River

 The Ulhas River is a river in Maharashtra, India.
 It is in the Thane, Raigad, and Pune districts of that state.
 It flows north and west from it source to where it splits into Vasai Creek and Thane Creek, near Thane.
 The Ulhas divides Salsette Island from the mainland, and is important for the water supply of Mumbai.
+It originates near the Tungarli Lake in Lonavala, flows northwards through Karjat until it merges with the Poshir River at Nikhop.
+Further north, it merges with the Barvi River near Vasant Village.
+The largest tributary, Kalu River joins in the Ulhas north of Godrej Hill, Kalyan.
+The volume of the water is increased significantly.
+Finally at Thane, it divides into two streams, one goes towards Vasai into the Arabian Sea and the other south into the Thane Creek.
+It flows through cities like Karjat, Dombivli, Kalyan, and Thane.